 Here is a short before/after video I did with a Transformerless MXL 990 Mod I did.
 The guitars, Bass and Vocals are all recorded with both versions of the mic and we switch back and forth.
 The difference is quite astounding I think.
 There is NO EQ on any of those tracks on either version of the mic.

-For some time now, I’ve had a transformer-coupled circuit that I call the BFM (Big F’n Microphone) available for various microphones.
-Recently, I made a version of it for the MXL 990.
-So now, we have an option to transformerize your MXL 990!
+Our transformer-coupled circuit – the BFM (Big F’n Microphone) is also available for the 990 (and 920).
+So we have an option to transformerize your MXL 990 with choice of high quality transformers from CineMag, 3U Audio and AMI.
 This greatly expands the color palette for these mics.
-Like the jaSb transformerless circuit, there is an optional internal pattern switch so you can switch the mic into omni mode when you need it.
-I use only CineMag or AMI Tab-Funkenwerk boutique quality transformers.
+These also have an optional internal pattern switch so you can switch the mic into omni mode when you need it.

 The MXL 990 is one mic that really needs some attention to the headbasket.
 As I said above, the stock one is awful.
 Fortunately, we have a couple of options.
 The first is to use the awesome replacement headbasket from mic-parts.com.
 They look and function beautifully.
 I normally have a couple in stock for mods or this is also something you can order from them and do yourself any time.
 It gives the mic a really slick professional look.

 The other option is to just make the existing headbasket suck less.
-This is a trick that lots of people do and it simply involves removing the inner two layers of mesh from the screen.
+This is a trick that lots of people do and it simply involves removing some layers of mesh from the screen.
 It’s a bit of a struggle, but I’ve done enough of them now that I’ve got it down.
-I like to paint the lower ring of the headbasket black to make it look a little less tall and goofy.
-I think it actually ends up looking pretty cool.

 Is a MXL 990 Mod Right For You?